zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/mesh/sar_cfg.rst

 transmission and acknowledge single-segment segmented messages.

 The transport layer is able to transport up to 32 segments with its SAR mechanism, with a maximum message (PDU) size of 384 octets.
-To configure message size for the Bluetooth mesh stack, use the following Kconfig options:
+To configure message size for the Bluetooth Mesh stack, use the following Kconfig options:

 * :kconfig:option:`CONFIG_BT_MESH_RX_SEG_MAX` to set the maximum number of segments in an incoming message.